opnfv/opnfvdocs/docs/release/overview.rst

-OPNFV focuses on building NFV Infrastructure (NFVI) and Virtualized Infrastructure Management (VIM) by integrating components from upstream projects such as OpenDaylight, OVN, OpenStack, Kubernetes, Ceph Storage, KVM, Open vSwitch, Linux, DPDK, FD.io and ODP.
+OPNFV focuses on building NFV Infrastructure (NFVI) and Virtualized Infrastructure Management (VIM) by integrating components from upstream projects such as OpenDaylight, OVN, OpenStack, Kubernetes, Ceph Storage, KVM, Open vSwitch, Linux, DPDK and FD.io.
 OPNFV- is able to run on both Intel and ARM commercial and white-box hardware, support VM, Container and BareMetal workloads.

 These capabilities, along with application programmable interfaces (APIs) to other NFV elements, form the basic infrastructure required for Virtualized Network Functions (VNF) and MANO components.

-Concentrating on these components while also considering proposed projects on additional topics (such as the MANO components and applications themselves), OPNFV aims to enhance NFV services by increasing performance and power efficiency improving reliability, availability and serviceability, and delivering comprehensive platform instrumentation.
+Concentrating on these components, OPNFV aims to enhance NFV services by increasing performance and power efficiency improving reliability, availability and serviceability, and delivering comprehensive platform instrumentation.